-I said to her that “this is not Mon and I am Bong and Mon is away on a business trip to Jakarta“.
+I said to her that “this is not Mon and I am Bong and Mon is away on a business trip to Jakarta.
 She said why on Earth was I at the office working at past 12 midnight.
-Well I said I was actually in the office “licking my wounds” because of a love relationship gone bad that day.
+Well I said I was actually in the office licking my wounds because of a love relationship gone bad that day.
 Mariel being probably maternal as she can be started to console me.
-I instantly poured my heart out to a complete stranger and “told all”.
-(My daughter Sam will probably shriek in horror and say “eeew” at this confessional but that’s the way it really happened).
+I instantly poured my heart out to a complete stranger and told all.
+(My daughter Sam will probably shriek in horror and say “eeew” at this confessional but this was the way it really happened).
 Mariel even then, did not try to preach, she just listened to my heartaches and rants with the patience of Mother Teresa.
-So that “pages” or online chats turned into emails that turned into phone calls.
-A few months hence, on I lark I took a chance and sent her this email: ” you were once a bleep on the screen, now you’re a bleep in my heart”.
-I guess that sealed it because after a few more dogged attempts, Mariel agreed to meet me for the first time.
+So that pages or online chats turned into emails that turned into long phone calls.
+A few months hence, on a lark I took a chance and sent her this email: ” you were once a bleep on the screen, now you’re a bleep in my heart”.
+I guess that sealed it because after a few more dogged attempts, Mariel agreed to meet me for the very first time.

 Mariel of course being aware of internet fiends in the lurk, was also very cautious.
 At this point, while she had indeed shared with me her interests, hobbies, dreams and other life concepts, she had left out giving me any personal data such as, her last name, address, mobile number etc. And she thought it best for us to meet in full public view at 3 ‘o clock in the afternoon at Gourmet’s Cafe at SM Megamall.
 But… not until she finishes with her MBA final exams.
 (You know the recurring theme with Mariel is that she will start on something new only after making sure to complete any pending task.
-As such, she has learned to stick to important priority at the expense of any hedonistic pursuit.
-Of course, you can look at the opposite end and you will find poor old bohemian me).
+As such, she has learned to stick to important priorities at the expense of hedonistic pursuits.
+Of course, you can look at the opposite end of that spectrum and find old bohemian me).

-I programmed the number for speed dial, looked casually at the menu from outside “Gourmet’s Cafe” and secretly dialed the number.
+I programmed the cellphone number for speed dial, I looked casually at the menu from outside “Gourmet’s Cafe” and secretly dialed the number.
 From the corner of my eye I saw someone waving at me.
-I looked and she there ever resplendent was my Mariel.
+I looked and there was my Mariel.
 She asked if I was Bong.
-And as I approached sheepishly, she told me that she knew I was the one calling and that was why she wasn’t answering.
+And as I approached sheepishly, she told me that she knew that I was the one calling and that was why, she wasn’t answering.
 I was floored, surprised, frozen in shame.
-For I was “caught”.
+For I was caught.
 Mariel was indeed more than a match for me.
 I had once thought that I was the best at the game.
-But there was this one person who conquered me “in style”.
+And there was this one person who conquered me “in style”.

-And a high sense of style was also what best described Mariel.
+And someone with a high sense of style, was also what best described Mariel.
 Aside from always being impeccably dressed and groomed, Mariel showed class inside and out.
-For she never once talked to me again about any of my “revelations” during our married life.
-Never once did she use any of what I told her before, even at the height of our little “arguments”.
+For she never once talked to me again about any of any of my online revelations during our married life.
+Never once did she use any of what I had told her before.
+Even at the height of our little arguments.
 She had real style.
 She was a decent person.
 But most of all, she had truly loved me very much.
 She took me warts and all for the frog that I was and turned me into her “prince”.